Updated: April 10, 2026

 HDMI Audio Issue

-1. Open the Sound Control Panel: Windows + R → type mmsys.cpl → Enter.
+1. Open the Sound Control Panel: Win + Rmmsys.cpl → Enter.

-2. On the Playback tab, find any entry that mentions HDMI, DisplayPort, or your monitor name (e.g., "DELL U2722D HDMI").
+2. On the Playback tab, find any entry mentioning HDMI, DisplayPort, or your monitor name.

-4. If you genuinely need HDMI audio sometimes (like when presenting), leave it Enabled but do not set it as Default — switch to it manually from the taskbar when needed.
+4. If you occasionally need HDMI audio, leave it Enabled but do not set it as Default — switch manually from the taskbar when needed.

-5. Click OK to save.
-Your speakers or headphones should now stay as default even when you connect or disconnect monitors.
+5. Click OK.
+Your speakers or headphones now stay as default when monitors are connected or disconnected.

 Which Method Should You Use?